Land reclamation in Hong Kong: Projects

-Bonham Strand
+Bonham Strand (1842–1952)

+In 1851, a fire broke out on the North side of Queen's Road Central, burning down many buildings on the coast.
+To treat the large amount of rubble that resulted from the fire, the Government decided to clear it by submerging it into Victoria Harbour and reclaiming land.
+In 1852, this was complete, and the new road was named Bonham Strand after Sir George Bonham, 3rd Governor of Hong Kong.

-Praya Reclamation Scheme (1868-1904)
+Praya Reclamation Scheme (1868–1904)

 One of the earliest projects, the works were completed in two phases.
 The second added 50 to 60 acre of land in 1890 during the second phase of construction.
-It was one of the most ambitious projects ever undertaken during the Colonial Hong Kong era.
+It was one of the most ambitious projects ever undertaken during the colonial era of Hong Kong.
 It significantly expanded the land around Praya Central.

+Yau Ma Tei Reclamations (1880s, 1900–1904)

+Yau Ma Tei had two phases of Reclamations.
+The first was during the 1880s, which pushed the coast from near Shanghai Street to Reclamation Street.
+During this project a hill near what is today Austin Road was flattened and Nathan Road was prolonged through Yau Ma Tei.

+The second phase was between 1900 and 1904, which again pushed the coast from Reclamation Street to today's Ferry Street, between Jordan Road and Mong Kok Road.
+Most of today's Mong Kok and Yau Ma Tei west of Nathan Road was reclaimed.
+After this, Yau Ma Tei became the center of commercial activity, and Shanghai Street the most bustling street in the area.

-Praya East Reclamation Scheme (1921-1931)
+Praya East Reclamation Scheme (1921–1931)

-Kai Tak Airport extension (1957-1974)
+Kai Tak Airport extension (1957–1974)

 The old airport, Kai Tak, was located In Kowloon and part of the land is reclaimed.
 A section of runway and most parking stands were built on reclaimed land.

-New towns, phases 1-3 (1973-1996)
+New towns, phases 1–3 (1973–1996)

 The new towns were mostly built on reclaimed land, such as Tuen Mun, Tai Po, Sha Tin, Ma On Shan, West Kowloon, Kwun Tong and Tseung Kwan O. These were built in a series of three phases.

-New International Airport construction (1991-1998)
+New International Airport construction (1991–1998)

 The "new" airport, Chek Lap Kok International airport was built on two islands and was opened in 1998.
 Land was reclaimed to build a third runway and extend the current Terminal 2 in the airport.